Three Things to Focus On in 2017

 Every year, we identify three of inspiring leaders to receive an award called the Harold W. McGraw, Jr. Prize in Education in the hope that shining a light on incredible educators will help us all learn more about what it takes to help students succeed.

-Founded in 1988, the McGraw Prize is now co-administered by McGraw-Hill Education and Arizona State University.
+Founded in 1988, the McGraw Prize is now co-administered by McGraw-Hill and Arizona State University.
 Past winners of the McGraw Prize include Sal Khan, Wendy Kopp, Barbara Bush, Andreas Schleicher, Freeman Hrabowski and many more.

 This year we have three outstanding winners: